SanPen/GridCal/README.md

 pip install GridCal
 ```

-You may need to use `pip3` if you are under Linux or macOS, both of which
+You may need to use `pip3` if you are under Linux or MacOS, both of which
 come with Python pre-installed already.

 ### Run th graphical user interface